JHOANG23/dementia_risk_ecs273/README.md

 - Heavier use in import_data.py for the aggregate data access functionality
 - Used to help with the general architecture of the project
 - Used in compute_stats.py for help with implementing the Moran's I and getting k-nearest neighbors
+- Used to help sync logic and data retrieval across all webpage components